AmadeusW/amadeusw.github.io/content/about/_index.md

 weight: 1
 ---

-Hi, my name is Amadeus Wieczorek, pronounced _A-ma-de-ows Vee-cho-reck_ or __ in phonetic alphabet.
+Hi, my name is Amadeus Wieczorek, pronounced _A-ma-de-ows Vee-cho-reck_ or _ɑmɑdeʊʃ vieʧɔrek_ in [phonetic alphabet](/projects/phoneticalphabet).

-I enjoy travel and spending time outdoors.
-At work as a software engineer building developer tools, my goal is to supercharge your productivity.
+I enjoy travel, getting to know the world, and playing sports outdoors.
+At work as a software engineer, I build developer tools.
+My goal is to supercharge your productivity.

 <ul>
 <li><a href="//github.com/amadeusw">My github</a></li>